 It’s technically a lake.
 There no fish in it, but the salty water teems with bacteria and microbial fungi.
 The mud is known worldwide for improving skin, rheumatic pains, and relaxing muscles.

 We visited Masada first thinking that the Dead Sea would be a refreshing conclusion to a hot and dusty day.

 Masada has a fascinating history but its ancient ruins are surrounded by desert.
 So, it seemed logical to save the swimming for afterward.

 We arrived in the early afternoon to the section of the Dead Sea that is loaded with resorts.
-Acting as if we were honored guest of one of the hotels, we strolled onto the salt-lined beach and prepared ourselves for a much-needed swim.
+Acting as if we were honored guests of one of the hotels, we strolled onto the salt-lined beach and prepared ourselves for a much-needed swim.
 Barefooted, we stepped into the water and quickly realized two things.
-The first was that the water was very warm and was not going to have that cooling off effect we had hoped for.
+The first was that the water was very warm and was not going to have that cooling-off effect we had hoped for.
 The second was realized a split second later, after the first few steps.

 The floor of the Dead Sea is hardened, crusted, solidified salt that feels almost exactly like walking on Legos.
 Oh, the PAIN!

 It took me a couple of seconds longer to realize how sharp the “sea” floor was, but Mimi was frozen.
 Performing my chivalric duty, I turned around and grabbed her flip-flops.
 After she was properly shielded from the painful bottom we walked out into the water.
 We walked until the water was deep enough to allow us to just sit in the water and relax.
 Well, kind of relax.

 The salt helps you find every cut on your body.